 Another week goes by, and the human and economic impact of the COVID-19 continues to change our lives.
-Clearly, the numbers that get our attention in the news are all about the impact on people – patients first, followed by healthcare workers and police/fire, as well as the folks working the supply chain to get all manner of supplies out to the world.
+The numbers that get our attention in the news are all about the effect on people – patients first, followed by healthcare workers and police/fire, as well as the folks working the supply chain to get all manner of supplies out to the world.

 I find it interesting that business terms like distribution and supply chain are making it into our everyday lexicon.
 The amazing network of connections is more apparent than ever – and this is just as much physical (transportation of goods) as it is digital (coordination and collaboration).